Director of Development and Coordinator of “Climate Science in Chamonix”

 “When I think of the mountains, I also think of…”

 A playground!
 Hillary loves spending time in the mountains and is a big fan of the vertical world.
 She enjoys climbing, mountaineering and skiing, but her current passion is running in the mountains.
-She is an elite trail runner and loves exploring technical trails across Europe and back home in the US.
+She is an elite trail runner and loves exploring technical trails all around the world and competing in the Skyrunning World Series (in which she finished 4th in 2017).

 E-mail: hgerardi [at] creamontblanc.org